ttm2004/mirai/README.md

-# Ducvjpdz project by maihuybao bypassGban
+# trantrongmanh project by maihuybao bypassGban